CURENT/agvis/docs/quick_start/quick_start.md

 ```
 ubuntu
 ```
 to run WSL in the Ubuntu distribution you installed earlier.
-You can now proceed with the Linux instructions to run LTBVis.
+You can now proceed with the Linux instructions to run AGVis.